-If you have any experience managing inventory, then you know just how important it is to consider each and every item as an asset, for both the health and livelihood of your operation.
+If you have any experience managing inventory, then you know just how important it is to consider each and every item as an asset, for both the health and livelihood of your operation, whether your a Fortune 500 or a small business.
 And it’s not just the SKUs filling up your warehouse, but the valuable equipment, devices, and other assets you rely on for day-to-day operations that must be effectively tracked and managed.

 It may seem like a fundamental concept that all businesses follow, but when you consider that a whopping 46% of SMBs either rely solely on manual asset management – or don’t track inventory at all – it’s easy to see why asset inventory management is a persistent hot button issue for companies spanning many industries.

 Fortunately, there are plenty of tried and true resources available that can help even the most ‘bare bones’ of operations transition into the world of inventory asset management efficiently and with little upfront investment.
 We’ve weeded through advice from the authorities on the subject so that we could bring to you the 50 top inventory asset tips and best practices offered up today.
 Below, you’ll find quotes straight from these expert resources, conveniently organized by category.

 - Tips on Implementing Asset Inventory Plans